egrosdou01/personal-blog/blog/2024-09-17-ossummit-europe-2024/ossummit-europe-2024.md

 ## Conclusions

 I had a great fun at the conference!
-Not only had the chance to present alongside Gianluca Mardente, but also met many cloud native enthusiasts.
+Not only had the chance to present alongside Gianluca but also met and interacted with cloud-native enthusiasts.

 Till next August 2025!